Message From The Chair

 Dr. David Thanassi, Interim Chair

 Tick-borne disease experts in MGM were featured in a symposium on April 12, 2018.
 Jorge Benach, Luis Marcos and Eric Spitzer spoke about Lyme disease, babesiosis, anaplasmosis, Rocky Mountain spotted fever, and emergent tick-borne diseases in Long Island, as well as challenges in diagnosis and patient care.
 The symposium was widely covered by the press including Long Island Newsday.
+Read more about work at Stony Brook University to understand, prevent, diagnose, and treat tick-borne diseases.

 Nancy Reich Marshall has been awarded the distinction of Fellow of the American Association for the Advancement of Science 2017.
 AAAS fellows are elected "in recognition of their contributions to science and technology, scientific leadership and extraordinary achievements across disciplines"